TabbyML/tabby/website/blog/2023-09-26-http-streaming-back-pressure-and-cancellation/index.md

 ## Implement back-pressure and cancellation for Tabby

-In Tabby, we need to handle both back- pressure and cancellation for the code auto- completion so that we can react to the user’s input as soon as possible, while protecting the usage of the model to keep the performance.
+In Tabby, we need to handle both back-pressure and cancellation for code completion so that we can react to users' inputs as soon as possible, while protecting the usage of the model to keep the performance.

-In the client side, everytime we got a new input from the user, we need to abort the previous query to the server and fetching a new response from the LLM.
+On the client side, everytime we receive a new input from a user, we need to abort the previous query to the server and fetch a new response from LLM.

 ```JavaScript
 let controller;